 Jodi Rae Stahl, M.A., has over 20 years of teaching experience with TCAPS.
 Currently, she teaches at Blair Elementary.
 She enjoys math, majored in math and science, and has taught multiple levels.

 Michael W. Stalker began his career as a teacher doing part-time work with tile.
-Following professional mentoring, this became full-time work.
 Michael has over 20 years of experience in the trade working in residential and commercial settings.

 Steve Stanton, B.S., works with IBM on the worldwide deployment of a major software tool for internal and IBM Business Partner users.
 He developed classroom training in the U.S., Canada, France, and England.